Maserati Quattroporte: Production

 This generation of the Quattroporte was unveiled at the North American International Auto Show in Detroit in January 2013.
 Production started in November 2012.
 Initially the range included the twin-turbocharged V8 equipped, rear-wheel drive Quattroporte GTS and the entry level Quattroporte equipped with a twin-turbocharged V6 engine; available with Q4 four-wheel drive and rear-wheel drive depending on the market and the choice of the customer.
 The flagship GTS can be distinguished by its trapezoidal instead of round tail pipes.
 A V6 turbodiesel model for European markets was introduced in September 2013 at the Frankfurt Motor Show.

+Production of both Ghibli and Quattroporte was moved to the Fiat Mirafiori factory in Torino during February 2022.
 In early September 2023, Maserati announced that production of the V8 engine used on the Ghibli (M157) and Quattroporte was to conclude at the end of 2023.
 Production of the Quattroporte ceased at the end of 2023.

 2015 Quattroporte Zegna Limited Edition

 A total of 100 Quattroporte Zegna Limited editions were produced for worldwide markets in collaboration with Italian fashion house Ermenegildo Zegna.
 This unique model based on the Quattroporte GTS features unique exterior and interior details including a custom platinum-metallic silk paint scheme with aluminium pigments the exterior of the car along with matching colour coordinated 20-inch wheels.
 On the interior, the seats, panels, roof lining and sunshades are made from specially milled silk fibers, high performance leather and woolen herringbone fabrics.